Chinese New Year's Eve: History

-Chinese New Year's Eve originated in the Shang Dynasty (1600 – 1046 BC), when Chinese held sacrificial ceremonies in honour of gods and ancestors at the end of each year.
-Then in the Zhou Dynasty (1046 – 256 BC), the phrase “Nian (Year)”appeared and certain cultural practices became popular among Chinese such as sending door god, burning bamboo.
+Chinese New Year's Eve originated in the Shang dynasty (1600 – 1046 BC) when the Chinese held sacrificial ceremonies in honor of their gods and ancestors at the end of each year.
+In the Zhou dynasty (1046 – 256 BC), the phrase "Nian (Year)" appeared and certain cultural practices became popular among Chinese such as sending door gods and burning bamboo.

-The first dated Chinese New Year's Eve was recorded during Warring States period (475 BC – 221 AD).
-In Lüshi Chunqiu, an exorcistic ritual called "Big Nuo" (大傩) was recorded being carried out in the ending day of a year to expel illness in Qin (state).
+The first dated Chinese New Year's Eve was recorded during the Warring States period (475 – 221 BC).
+In Lüshi Chunqiu, an exorcistic ritual called "Big Nuo" (大傩) was recorded being carried out on the ending day of a year to expel illness in Qin (state).
 It was derived from an earlier ritual, Nuo (傩), which is the origin of Chinese New Year's Eve.
-Later, Qin unified China and founded the Qin dynasty, the ritual was continued.
-It evolved to cleaning up houses thoroughly in the preceding days of Chinese New Year.
+Later, when Qin unified China and founded the Qin dynasty, the ritual was continued.
+During this time, the practice of thoroughly cleaning up houses in the preceding days before the Chinese New Year began to develop.

-During the Jin dynasty (266 – 420 AD), people started to do the “Shousui (守岁)” tradition on New Year's Eve.
+During the Jin dynasty (266 – 420 AD), people started to do the "Shousui (守岁)" tradition on New Year's Eve.
 It was recorded by Western Jin's general Zhou Chu's article Fengtu Ji (风土记): "At the ending of a year, people gift and wish each other, calling it Kuisui (馈岁); people invite others with drinks and food, calling it Biesui (别岁); on the new year's eve, people stayed up all night until sunrise, calling it Shousui (守岁)".
-The article used the word "除夕 (Chuxi)" to indicate new year's eve, and the name is still used till this day.
+The article used the word "除夕 (Chuxi)" to indicate New Year's Eve, and the name is still used till this day.

-Dates of Chinese New Year’s Eve
+Dates of Chinese New Year's Eve

-Since the traditional Chinese calendar uses the lunisolar calendar, there's no fixed date for Chinese New Year’s Eve.
-Below is the table for the dates of Chinese New Year's Eve from 2011 to 2031.
+There is no fixed date for Chinese New Year's Eve, as the holiday falls on the lunar calendar.